-A student's financial need and financial aid eligibility is based on careful review of the information provided on the Free Application for Federal Student Aid (FAFSA) and the Fitchburg State College Application for Financial Aid.
+A student's financial need and financial aid eligibility is based on careful review of the information provided on the Free Application for Federal Student Aid (FAFSA).
 Financial need is based on the difference between expected educational costs and the family or student contribution toward those costs.